camjohnson-code/colorandom/README.md

 - Ensuring that all saved palettes are unique.
 - When a user tries to delete a saved palette, have them confirm that they really do want to delete it.
-- ~~Implement localStorage so the saved palettes persist on page load.~~
 - Allow users to name their palettes when saving.
 - Allow users to name their palettes when saving, and allow them to search their saved palettes by name.
 - Create a way for users to adjust a color.